Finndersen/LEDuino/README.md

     StripSegment segment_3(VERTICAL_SEGMENT_LEN + HORIZONTAL_SEGMENT_LEN, VERTICAL_SEGMENT_LEN, TOTAL_LEDS);
     StripSegment segment_4(2*VERTICAL_SEGMENT_LEN + HORIZONTAL_SEGMENT_LEN, HORIZONTAL_SEGMENT_LEN, TOTAL_LEDS);

 > Note: The total strip length is provided to each StripSegment to allow wrap-around of a segment from the end of the strip back to the start if desired.
-There is also an optional 4th boolean parameter 'reverse' which indicates whether the segment should progress in the opposite direction to the
+There is also an optional 4th boolean parameter 'reverse' which indicates whether the segment should progress in the opposite direction to the LED numbering on the strip.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY4Mjg3ODYsLTEwODMxMDk1NjIsLTE2ND
+eyJoaXN0b3J5IjpbLTUwOTgwMDM2LC0xMDgzMTA5NTYyLC0xNj
-IwNjczMjYsMTc4NTAyMTQxMSwtODIwNjA1ODczLDIxMjExMDU0
+QyMDY3MzI2LDE3ODUwMjE0MTEsLTgyMDYwNTg3MywyMTIxMTA1
-NDEsLTk2NTgwNDAyNyw1NzU2MzU4NjYsLTE2MjIwMzg1OTEsMz
+NDQxLC05NjU4MDQwMjcsNTc1NjM1ODY2LC0xNjIyMDM4NTkxLD
-kwMDc4OTJdfQ==
+M5MDA3ODkyXX0=
 -->